Seating Industry Faces December Downturn as Interactive 3D Product Configurators Reveal Consumer Behavior Trends Across Global Markets

 2. Geographic Diversification Benefits

 Brands selling through 3D configurators across multiple regions-including Scandinavia, UK, Australia, Mexico, and UAE-demonstrate more stable overall performance compared to those concentrated in single markets.
 When one region experiences economic or seasonal challenges, others may be experiencing growth phases.
+Geographic diversification strategies become particularly important as furniture e-commerce matures unevenly across global markets.3.
+Category-Specific Approaches

 The stark contrast between seating sector challenges and outdoor furniture success demonstrates that furniture categories behave differently in digital channels.
-Retailers selling multiple categories should:
+Retailers selling multiple categories should:- Analyze category-specific trends rather than treating "furniture" as a monolithic market

 - Adjust 3D configurator content and marketing investment seasonally by category